Skip to main content

 • For collateralized pairs: encode the target ratio and let the grid shape the fee/incentive surface.

-The table is static between UpdateModelData calls (which the admin posts when the relationship changes), so the on-chain cost is just interpolation search — much cheaper than recomputing a formula.
+The table is now fixed — it was populated historically via the UpdateModelData instruction, which has since been removed, so existing pools keep their tables as-is.
+The on-chain cost is just interpolation search — much cheaper than recomputing a formula.

 How it works: the model-data account